netz98/n98-magerun2/README.md

 ## Usage / Commands

+> **NOTE** There are more commands available as documented here.
+Please use the list command to see all.

 All commands try to detect the current Magento root directory.
 If you have multiple Magento installations you must change your working directory to the preferred installation.